Education & Employment

 2012

 Too Much Information: Prior knowledge, common ground, and children’s evaluation of instruction.
-Poster presented at the 34th Annual Conference of the Cognitive Science Society (Aug 2 – 4, Sapporo, Japan)
+[Poster] Cognitive Science Society (Aug 2 – 4, Sapporo, Japan)

 Is it Me or the world?
 16-month-olds use statistics to infer the cause of failed interventions (Symposium title: Learning in a world of uncertainty).
-Oral presentation at International Society for Infant Studies conference (June 7 – 9, Minneapolis, MN)
+International Society for Infant Studies conference (June 7 – 9, Minneapolis, MN)

 2011

 Inductive Inference, Social Evaluation, and Learning.
 (Symposium title: Communicative inference and trade-offs of learning from others).
-Oral presentation at Child Development Society (Oct 14 - 15, Philadelphia, PA)
+Child Development Society (Oct 14 - 15, Philadelphia, PA)

 Who’s Helpful: Children are sensitive to sins of omission in pedagogical contexts.
 (Symposium title: Social influences on learning in infancy and early childhood).
-Oral presentation at Society for Research in Child Development (Mar 31 - Apr 2, Montreal, QC, Canada)
+Society for Research in Child Development (Mar 31 - Apr 2, Montreal, QC, Canada)

 16-month-olds use statistics to infer the cause of failed interventions.
 (Symposium title: Cornerstones of causal reasoning).
 Oral presentation at Society for Research in Child Development (Mar 31 - Apr 2, Montreal, QC, Canada)